Language selection

 Deep-sea coral

-The region around the Gully also supports a number of commercial fisheries and is important to the oil and gas industry.
+The region around the Gully also supports a number of commercial fisheries and was once of interest to the oil and gas industry.

-Surface waters of the Gully are home to tiny plankton, a variety of fish such as sharks, tunas and swordfish, and seabirds.
-Halibut, skates, cusk and lanternfish can be found as deep as 1 kilometre below the surface.
-The ocean floor includes crabs, sea pens, anemones, brittle stars, and the highest known variety of cold water corals in Atlantic Canada, with approximately 30 species identified to date.
+Surface waters and subsurface waters of the Gully are home to tiny plankton, a variety of fish such as sharks, tunas and swordfish, and as well as seabirds.
+Halibut, skates, white hake and lanternfish can be found as deep as 1 kilometre below the surface.
+The ocean floor supports crabs, sea pens, anemones, brittle stars, and the highest known variety of cold-water corals in Atlantic Canada, with approximately 30 species identified to date.
 Cold-water corals cling to boulders along the slopes of the canyon.

 Even after decades of research in the Gully, many mysteries remain, making it a place of great interest for continued research, monitoring, and conservation efforts.